 Designed as a racing dinghy, it can be demanding for a beginner to get to grips with but is rewarding and exhilarating to sail.
 The Club also has Laser Radial and 4.7 rigs, which have reduced sail area to make easier sailing for lighter weight helms or windy conditions and are used on the same standard Laser hull.

 The Bahia's versatile design provides a great platform for social sailng or racing.
 The spacious cockpit easily has room for several adults, whilst the flexible sail plan provides the option for family racing.

 The Challenger tri-maran dinghy is an exceptionally stable dinghy, ideal for sailors with some form of disability.
-The Club has boats in both single handed and accompanied sailing layout, and, as such, suitable for a wide variety of sailors.
+The Club has Challenger boats in both single handed and accompanied sailing layouts, and, as such, these are suitable for a wide variety of sailors.